This post may contain affiliate links. Please read our disclosure policy.

 - Season the onions around the halfway point with a pinch of sugar and some fresh thyme.
 Towards the end, when the onions are brown, we’ll deglaze all that caramelized goodness that should now be coating the pan with balsamic vinegar.
 The acid in the vinegar will help release all the flavor bits stuck to the bottom.
 Then, we’ll make a sauce by adding chicken broth and finally, a big splash of cream.

-I’ve made your chicken in balsamic caramelized onion cream sauce before, why does the recipe look different?
+I’ve made this recipe before, why does it look different?

 Originally, I had left a note about doubling the ingredients from the chopped onions to the heavy cream to make more sauce.
 Because we’ve had sooo many readers wanting more sauce that I went ahead and doubled the recipe’s ingredients (and adjusted the recipe directions.)
 You no longer need to double the ingredients for extra sauce!
 However, if you prefer the recipe with less sauce, feel free to halve everything from the onions all the way down to the heavy cream, which will yield less sauce at the end – just enough for the chicken.